splitwise/super_diff/README.md

 Totally!
 One thing is that I develop everything using [RVM](http://rvm.beginrescueend.com) these days.
 I'm going to assume you do, too.
 If not, at least ensure you're using 1.9.
 With that in mind, here's what you need to do.

 * `rvm install 1.9.2` with a "super_diff" gemset.
 There's an .rvmrc so when you drop into the repo (assuming you've cloned it) you'll be in the gemset automatically.
-* Install Bundler, then `bundle install` (there are only a few development dependencies).
+* Install Bundler, then `bundle install` (this is only for development; SuperDiff proper doesn't require any dependencies).

 If you're contributing an idea: